 How to Prepare for the Implant Procedure

 At Mark C. Waring, DDS, we believe in fully preparing all of our patients before every procedure.
-We don’t want you do experience any unwanted surprises, so we do our very best to walk you through the procedure ahead of time, so that you go into every step feeling prepared.
+We don’t want you to experience any unwanted surprises, so we do our very best to walk you through the procedure ahead of time so that you go into every step feeling prepared.
 When you decide that dental implants are the right thing for you, the first step will be to build you a treatment plan.
-You will come into our office, and we will take some X-rays and 3D cone beam images of your face and mouth to help us better plan for your treatment.
+You will come into our office, and we will take some x-rays and 3D cone beam images of your face and mouth to help us better plan for your treatment.

 During this treatment planning process, we will determine the health of your jaw and overall health.
-We will ask you about any medical conditions that you might have that would complicate the procedure and discuss workarounds to any problems that arsie.
+We will ask you about any medical conditions that you might have that would complicate the procedure and discuss workarounds to any problems that arise.
 We will discuss anesthesia options with you and find out which option is the best fit for you.
 We will give you specific instructions to follow when preparing you for the implant placement procedure.

 The Dental Implant Surgery Procedure

 Dental implant surgery is typically performed in stages:

 From start to finish, this process can take anywhere from three months to nine months.
 The length of time it takes for your dental implant placement depends entirely on your oral health.
 If we need to place a bone graft in your jaw before placing implant posts, a considerable amount of recovery time is often required.